Robert Treat Paine: Legal career

 In 1768, he was a delegate to a provincial convention called to meet in Boston.
-Paine, along with the Solicitor General of Massachusetts Samuel Quincy, conducted the prosecution of Captain Thomas Preston and eight soldiers under his command following the Boston Massacre of March 5, 1770.
+Paine, along with future Solicitor General of Massachusetts Samuel Quincy, conducted the prosecution of Captain Thomas Preston and eight soldiers under his command following the Boston Massacre of March 5, 1770.
 John Adams was opposing counsel, and Adams' arguments won the jury's sway, and most of the troops were let off.

 Paine served in the Massachusetts General Court from 1773 to 1774, in the Provincial Congress from 1774 to 1775, as well as represented Massachusetts at the Continental Congress in Philadelphia from 1774 through 1776.
 In that Congress, he signed the final appeal to the king, known as the Olive Branch Petition of 1775, and helped frame the rules of debate and acquire gunpowder for the coming war, and in 1776 was one of the signers of the United States Declaration of Independence.

 He returned to Massachusetts at the end of December 1776 and was speaker of the Massachusetts House of Representatives in 1777, a member of the executive council in 1779, a member of the committee that drafted the state constitution in 1780.
 He was Massachusetts Attorney General from 1777 to 1790 and prosecuted the treason trials following Shays' Rebellion.
 From 1777 to 1785, his acting Attorney General was Benjamin Kent.
 In 1780, he was a charter member of the American Academy of Arts and Sciences.
 He last served as a justice of the State Supreme Court from 1790 to 1804 when he retired.